 In this article:

-Image optimization is about reducing the file size of your images as much as possible, without sacrificing quality, so that your page load times remain low.
+Image optimization is about reducing the file size of your images as much as possible, without sacrificing quality, so that your pages look good while still loading quickly.
 It’s also about image SEO, i.e. getting your images to rank on Google and other image search engines.
+(Note: Google cannot scan nor crawl course content.)

 Images uploaded to your Thinkific site (pages or courses) should be in JPG or PNG format.